20k/crapmud_documentation/README.md

 \#ns.net.move({user:"name", target:"destination"}) -> relinks a user or npc to the destination target.
 Must have a valid path

-\#ns.net.path({user:"name", target:"destination", min_stability:23}) -> returns the visible path from user to target which has an optional stability of minimum stability.
+\#ns.net.path({user:"name", target:"destination", min_stability:23}) -> returns the visible path from user to target which has an optional minimum link stability.
 The stability calculated is the most direct path, not the visible path.
-In array:1 mode returns {path:array, total_stability:num, avg_stability:num}
+In array:1 mode, returns {path:array, total_stability:num, avg_stability:num}

 \#ns.net.modify({user:"name", target:"destination", delta:5}) -> changes the path stability between user and target overall by delta, may be negative.
 Takes an optional type:"use" or type:"view" to choose what kind of path to increase stability along.
 If you pass create:true will instead create a new link with stability delta